Aldo Rico: The Carapintada uprising

-After the Falklands war, Rico achieved the rank of lieutenant colonel and started agitating against the prosecution for crimes against humanity of the 1976-1983 juntas.
+After the Falklands war, Rico was promoted to the rank of lieutenant colonel and started agitating against the prosecution for crimes against humanity of the 1976-1983 juntas.
 In 1987, Rico and his followers took up arms in Easter week and made a number of demands.
 The Argentine public was overly sensitive to any military claims as every President elected democratically since 1928 had been deposed by successive coups d'état, and rallied around Alfonsín, who agreed to consider the demands of the Carapintadas.
 No blood was shed in the episode, but Alfonsín was accused of caving in to insurgent demands, and came to be perceived as a weak president.
 Rico was sentenced to house arrest, but escaped in 1988 and led a second armed episode; he was imprisoned in its aftermath.
 Mohamed Alí Seineldín took over the leadership of the military rebellion, and Rico shifted his focus to electoral politics.